openhab/openhab1-addons/bundles/action/org.openhab.action.twitter/README.md

 ## Prerequisites

 You'll have to authorise openHAB to use Twitter.
-This is done using a two step process, similar to Dropbox authentication. openHAB requests a token which is used as a one-time-password to get hold of an authentication token (second step) which will be used for all future requests to Twitter.
+This is done using a two step process. openHAB requests a token which is used as a one-time-password to get hold of an authentication token (second step) which will be used for all future requests to Twitter.

 ### Step 1